bhavykhatri/bhavykhatri.github.io/_tabs/about.md

 - Writing unit and functional test
 - Resolving issues in case of Live site
 - Maintaining and developing content management portal
-- Writing and maintaining documentation
+- Writing and updating documentation

 # Tools and Programming Languages I Know